Nelson Velazquez Preview, Player Props: Royals vs. Mariners

-The Kansas City Royals, including Nelson Velazquez (.222 on-base percentage in past 10 games, 56 points below season-long percentage), take on starting pitcher Logan Gilbert and the Seattle Mariners at T-Mobile Park, Saturday at 4:10 PM ET.
+Nelson Velazquez, with a slugging percentage of .457 in his past 10 games -- including three home runs -- will be in action for the Kansas City Royals versus the Seattle Mariners, with Luis Castillo on the mound, August 27 at 4:10 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Mariners.
+In his most recent game he had a one-hit showing (1-for-4) against the Mariners.

 Nelson Velazquez Game Info & Props vs. the Mariners